-Dr. Britt Cooper was one of those conductors, making his Carnegie Hall debut along with the Canton Symphony Chorus, of which he has been Director for the last eight seasons, and which also will be making its Carnegie Hall debut.
-Joining Dr. Cooper in the performance was Lisa Madaffer, accompanist for the Walsh choral program, and three Walsh alumni members of the Chorus -- Christa Capper, Kathleen Moore, and Abbie Wright.
+Dr. Britt Cooper was one of those conductors, making his Carnegie Hall debut along with the Canton Symphony Chorus, of which he has been Director for the last eight seasons.
+Joining Dr. Cooper in the performance was Lisa Madaffer, accompanist for the Walsh choral program, and three Walsh alumni members of the Chorus -- Christa Capper, Kathleen Moore and Abbie Wright.

 “The Canton Symphony Chorus has never traveled outside of northeast Ohio to perform, so to make its first touring performance at Carnegie Hall will be a tremendous blessing to all,” said Dr. Cooper.
 “Personally, my only other Carnegie performance experience was as a chorister under the direction of Robert Shaw in 1993.
 To return as a conductor is a dream come true.”

 The Canton Symphony Chorus sang alongside members of the following ensembles:

 - Bangor Area High School Choir, Bangor, PA (Joseph DiMInico, Director)